yimjia/Time-Series-Augmentation/README.md

 The **Example** folder includes the *codes*, *data*, and an *instruction* to reproduce the GM selection presented in Section 4.1 of the above-mentioned paper.
 <br/><br/>

-Note that the codes were run on Python 3.10.14 (TensorFlow 2.13.1 required) and Matlab R2023b (Curve Fitting Toolbox, Econometrics Toolbox, and Sensor Fusion and Tracking Toolbox required).
+Note that the codes were run on Python 3.10.14 (TensorFlow 2.13.1 required) and Matlab R2023b.
 The authors recommend running the Python codes on Jupyter Notebook.
 Running the codes on different versions of Python, TensorFlow, or Matlab may result in compatibility issues.
 However, most compatibility issues can be resolved by following the suggestions in the error messages.